hritikaggarwal2/husky-buddy/README.md

 ## Project Brief

 A study group web app targeted specifically towards UW Seattle students who are looking to partner with other students for various classes.
-Use this app to find yourself the perfect study group for each class.
+This app allows users to easily search for study groups within their classes.
+Users can create additional groups with restrictive parameters, and wait for other students to join and chat!
+This app eliminates students' burden of not knowing if any study groups exist on Discord, Facebook, or other group chat platforms.

 **[⬆ back to top](#table-of-contents)**